AMERICAN SWASTIKAS of WWI & WWII. BOEING P-12 F4B

 45th Infantry Division swastika of Sooner Soldiers svastika5 rex curry

 The discoveries are in the growing body of work by the historian Dr. Rex Curry (author of "Swastika Secrets").
-He has previously shown how socialists in the USA originated the modern swastika as overlapping "S" letters for "Socialists" joining together in a utopian "Socialist Society." http://rexcurry.net/swastika3swastika.jpg
+He has previously shown how socialists in the USA originated the modern swastika as overlapping "S" letters for "Socialists" joining together in a utopian "Socialist Society."
+Decades later, it was used by the National Socialist German Workers Party. http://rexcurry.net/swastika3swastika.jpg

 There is also evidence that the military still uses swastika symbolism in the Navy's Coronado Seabees Barracks in California (as shown below and/or in this photo).